Brandon-Everhart/AngryIDA/README.md

 **3. IDA Python Plug-In Working?**
 - Yes: Continue to the next step.
-- No: Sorry, we did not have this problem.
+- No: Currently no tips to solve this problem.

 **4. Python 2.7 is installed?**
 - Yes: Keep going.